A Guide to 7 Spanish Proficiency Tests

 The test is in line with the CEFR benchmarks.
 DELE offers six levels to choose from — A1, A2, B1, B2, C1, and C2.
 It also has a version for young learners aged 11 to 17, with just two levels, A1 and A2/B1.

-Like many other exams, DELE weighs your writing, speaking, listening, and reading comprehension.
-Once you pass the test, you get a diploma with a lifetime validity.
+Like many other exams, DELE measures your writing, speaking, listening, and reading comprehension.
+Once you pass the test, you receive a diploma with lifetime validity.

 Instituto Cervantes and its network organize DELE tests in over 1,000 testing centers across 100 countries.
 They conduct the test 6-8 times annually, but not all dates are available at every center.